rd-1-2022/rpt-config-client/README.md

-# Basic Spring Data JPA application
+# Basic Spring Config Client application

 This project demonstrates the use of the Spring Configuration Server client.